 Interested in learning more about Student-Staff Partnerships or want to get more involved?
 The Student-Staff Partnership Community of Practice is a group of staff and students that get together to celebrate successes, solve problems and share best practice.
-If you'd like to receive emails about the Community of Practice contact ssp@uq.edu.au "To any student with the opportunity to be a student representative, I encourage you to be involved.
+Register to receive email communications about Student-Staff Partnerships - including its Community of Practice meetings.

+"To any student with the opportunity to be a student representative, I encourage you to be involved.
 Not only will you better understand how the University operates and improve the university experience for both current and future students, but you will see personal and professional growth within yourself."